 How to get started making Scenes, GameObjectsThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

-See in Glossary, reading input and adding gameplay or interactivity to your project.
+See in Glossary and Components; reading input; and adding gameplay or interactivity to your Project.

-Editor Features Information about many of the Editors powerful features, which will help you customize your workflow, integrate with external tools, and extend the editor itself.
+Information about many of the Editor’s powerful features, to help you customize your workflow, integrate with external tools, and extend the Editor itself.